What Is A Risk Of Using Cash Everfi

 Conclusion: Balancing the Convenience and Risks of Cash

 Cash remains a popular payment method, offering a sense of control and privacy.
-However, it's essential to be aware of the risks associated with using cash, including the potential for theft, loss, overspending, and difficulty in tracking expenses.
+That said, it's essential to be aware of the risks associated with using cash, including the potential for theft, loss, overspending, and difficulty in tracking expenses.
 By implementing smart cash management strategies and considering alternative payment methods, you can mitigate these risks and protect your financial well-being.